ld-lab-pulsia/vlmparse/README.md

 ```

 Note that if you pass an uri of a vllm server to `ConverterWithServer`, the model name is inferred automatically and no server is started.

+## Credits

+This work was financed by La Poste and led by members of Probayes and OpenValue, two subsidiaries (filiales) of La Poste.